 Did you know there are over 130 different species of quail worldwide?
-These small birds are perfect for raising as both meat and egg laying providers.
+These tiny birds are perfect for raising as both meat and egg-laying providers.
 Are you thinking about raising quail for meat and eggs?
-It takes a little effort to set up your quail raising materials, but once you get the hang of it, you can have a steady stream of unique meals and little eggs.
+It takes a little effort to set up your quail-raising materials, but once you get the hang of it, you can have a steady stream of unique meals and little eggs.

-I love quails.
-They’re a fun little bird to have in your backyard.
-They have been known as a delicacy, but if you raise them yourself you can have access to this dual purpose bird all year round.
-Here’s my guide to raising quail for meat and eggs.
+Many love quails; they’re a fun little bird to have in your backyard and pretty low maintenance.
+They have been known as a delicacy, but if you raise them yourself, you can access this dual-purpose bird all year round.
+Here’s our guide to raising quail for meat and eggs.

 Check your city ordinances.
 Some may allow quail where chickens are banned.
 Others may require a separate game license as quail are considered game birds rather than pets.

 Quails for Meat vs. Eggs: Which is the One For You?